 - Wet your hands with cold water and start shaping the falafel into discs or balls.

-- Fry in a hot oil until browned and crispy.
+- Fry falafel patties in a hot oil until deep golden brown and crispy.

-- Assemble into pita bread with fresh cut up veggies and a drizzle of tahini sauce.
+- Assemble falafel sandwich: put fried falafel into warm pita bread with fresh vegetables and a drizzle of tahini sauce.

 💡 Tips

-I recommend testingt one falafel before proceeding with the rest of the amount.
-Fry one and check that it will not break into the oil, if it does, then most probably the falafel mixture is too wet, add a couple of tablespoons of flour ( preferably chickpea flour)
+I recommend testing one falafel before proceeding with the rest of the amount.
+Fry one and check that it will not break into the oil; if it does, then most probably the falafel mixture is too wet.
+Add a couple of tablespoons of flour (preferably chickpea flour)

 - Wet your hands in between falafel so they glide easily into the oil.